ryansgot/android-java-coverage-merger/README.md

 # Releases

+## 0.2.0: Runs with Java8 build
+* I made a mistake in transitioning 0.1.0 to mavenCentral in that I rebuilt with Java 11 and didn't specify source/target compatibility.
+0.2.0 re-enables Java 8 compatibility.

 ## 0.1.0: Better Gradle 6+ Support
 * It seems some gradle version/jacoco version combos were not picking up the .exec file output.
 This version changes to specify the output file on a per-test-task basis.
+* Note that when I transitioned from bintray to mavenCentral, I accidentally packaged for Java 11.
+You'll need to upgrade to 0.2.0 if you want your build script to run with a Java8 runtime.
+If your build already runs on Java 11+, then you're fine with this version.

 ## 0.0.3: Gradle 6+ Support
 * Gradle 6.0 backtracked on the way that you set `additionalSourceDirs` and `additionalClassDirs`, no longer allowing you to use the setters for them.
-Additioanlly, I had to change how execution files got added.
+Additionally, I had to change how execution files got added.

 ## 0.0.2: Gradle 5+ Support
 * Gradle 5.0 enforced that you use `additionalSourceDirs` and `additionalClassDirs` in an unfriendly way by throwing a `StackOverflowError` when you attempted to use the `sourceDirectories` and `classDirectories` setters.